How can you prevent cyberattacks while rapidly changing to a remote work setup?

 The transition to cloud services changed these things in the last years already.
 Nowadays, communication tools are used for internal and external communication similarly.
-Manufacturing processes are monitored using on-site sensors, combined with external data and presented as web dashboards for the management or even customers.
-Business-critical calculations are sourced out as servers are cheaper in the cloud or are not feasible to build certain systems (hard- and software) on their own premises (Fig. 1, right).
+Manufacturing processes are monitored using on-site sensors, combined with external data, and presented as web dashboards for the management or even customers.
+Moreover, business-critical calculations are outsourced as servers are cheaper in the cloud or cannot build certain systems (hard- and software) on their own premises (Fig. 1, right).

 Prevent attacks on publicly available applications

 The bottom line is that many applications that were only accessible internally are now open to the public.
 The transition from separated networks to the interconnection of everything – from production-site sensors, cloud servers to home computers – is accelerated.